AlibabaCloudDocs/hologram/intl.en-US/Common BI Tools/DataV.md

 2. Present data in a visualized manner.

     After DataV is connected to Hologres, you can create a project based on an existing template or a blank template to present data in a visualized manner.
-For more information, see [Use a template to create a project](/intl.en-US/Quick Start/Create a project (template)/Create a project.md) \(based on an existing template\) or [Create a project](/intl.en-US/Quick Start/Create a project (blank canvas)/Create a project.md) \(based on a blank template\).
+For more information, see [Use a template to create a project](/intl.en-US/Quick Start/Create a project by using a template/Use a template to create a project.md) \(based on an existing template\) or [Use a blank canvas to create a project](/intl.en-US/Quick Start/Create a project by using a blank canvas/Use a blank canvas to create a project.md) \(based on a blank template\).